Gitdefllo/AppBarrr/DOCS.md

 **CollapsingToolbarLayout:**

-This library uses the `CollapsingToolbarLayout` and in order to be customizable, some declarations can be override (only) by XML.
+This library uses the `CollapsingToolbarLayout` and in order to be customizable, some declarations can be handled (only) by xml.
 The `android:contentScrim` is handled by `android:contentScrimBar` to change the color of the `CollapsingToolbarLayout`.
 You can use a style to change the default expanding title color, size, etc. with `android:toolbarTitleExpandStyle`.
 The same can be used to the collapsing title of the layout as `android:toolbarTitleCollapseStyle`:

 ```java
 android:contentScrimBar